pingidentity/pingidentity-server-profiles/pingdataconsole-sso/README.md

 versions 8.2.0.0 or later.

 ## PingOne configuration
-Some steps will need to be taken in PingOne to enable SSO to the PingData Console.
+Some steps will need to be taken in PingOne to enable SSO to the PingData Console, including creating an application and a user.
 See the comments in 13-enable-console-sso.dsconfig and the PingDirectory documentation ("Configuring PingOne to use SSO for the PingData Administrative Console") for more information.

 ## PingDirectory configuration
 The necessary PingDirectory configuration is included in the 13-enable-console-sso.dsconfig file in the pingdirectory profile.
-Root DNs for SSO can be created in the 12-root-dns.dsconfig file.
+Root user DNs for SSO can be created in the 12-root-dns.dsconfig file.
-One example Root DN (Jane Smith, username jsmith) is already configured.
+One example root user DN (Jane Smith, username jsmith) is already configured.

 ### Required PingDirectory variables to enable SSO
 **PD_CONSOLE_SSO_ISSUER_URI**